isciences/wsim/docs/working/scripts/concepts.rst

 * ``--input=fits.nc::location`` would load only the ``location`` variable
 * ``--input=fits.nc::shape,location`` would load the ``shape`` and ``location`` variables.
 The same variables could be loaded with multiple arguments (``--input=fits.nc::shape --input=fits.nc::location``) although this is less efficient.

-The ``::`` syntax (and other variable operators described below) can be used in conjunction with filename wildcard matching, for example: ``--input="obs_19980[1-6].nc::T,Pr`` could be used to load temperature and precipitation observations from January to June 1980.
+The ``::`` syntax (and other variable operators described below) can be used in conjunction with filename wildcard or date range matching, for example: ``--input="obs_[198001:198006].nc::T,Pr"`` could be used to load temperature and precipitation observations from January to June 1980.

+.. _renaming-variables:

 Renaming variables using ``->``
 -------------------------------